 A desire also existed to measure progress to achieving this commitment to better jobs.
 A recommendation was made that Northern Ireland should use the seven dimensions of the Good Work measures recommended by the post-Taylor Review Measuring Job Quality Working Group and which have been adopted subsequently by the ONS to evaluate and report job quality for the UK.
 However, with the collapse of the Northern Ireland Executive, the proposed measure was neither adopted nor implemented and policy development stalled.
 Creating more better jobs did though feature again in the Executive’s 2019 Outcomes Delivery Plan but again the lack of Executive meant that practical action on this delivery could not be pursued.

 With an Executive re-established in 2024, the new Minister for the Economy has highlighted a number of significant challenges facing the Northern Ireland economy with job quality re-emerged as one of four key policy priorities, with an aim to increase the number of good jobs.
 As part of this turn again to job quality, the Executive is revisiting the need for a measure of progress and is currently developing a Good Jobs Index and seeking to make a business case for what are now termed ‘good jobs.
+In June 2024, the Minister for the Economy announced that the Executive would adopt the Good Work measures.

-With the hiatus in government, it has been left to trade unions in Northern Ireland to campaign for improvements to work, wages and employment in Northern Ireland’s social care sector.
-Unison in particular has led a number of very successful campaigns to improve in social care in Northern Ireland …
+During the hiatus in government, it was left to trade unions in Northern Ireland to campaign for improvements to work, wages and employment in its social care sector.
+Unison in particular has led a number of successful campaigns in Northern Ireland, including a campaign for a Social Care Fair Work Forum, established in 2021, and is representing the interests of its members on the new Social Care Collaborative Forum (SCCF, established in 2023).
+The SCCF, bringing together the Department of Health and key stakeholders to support the social care sector, has re-established a Fair Work Forum.

 There is some data relating to pay in the social care sector.
 In April 2022, levels of pay were seen to be at the level of the statutory National Living Wage of £9.50 an hour.
-Moreover, by January 2021, the government had introduced a £500 (£735) Covid-19 related bonus to social care staff.
+Moreover, by January 2021, the government had introduced a £500 (£735) Covid-19 related bonus to social care staff, including similar pro rata payments for personal assistants.

 Social dialogue and employee voice in the social care sector